 Montana SWLCs and LCSWs must renew their licenses every year by December 31.
 SWLCs are not required to complete any continuing education (CE) for renewal, but LCSWs must complete 20 hours during each renewal period.
 Up to 10 CE hours can be earned from activities such as preparing manuscripts or presentations.
 Renewals can be completed through the online portal or by submitting the renewal form for your license.
 As of February 2019, renewal fees are $100 for SWLCs and $175 for LCSWs.

 Montana Social Worker Jobs and Salary Information

 As of May 2017, there were 3,070 social workers in Montana; the majority (1,430) worked in child, family, and school social work.2 The average social work salary in Montana is $40,905, and healthcare social workers in the state earn the highest average income ($48,620).2 Montana also has the highest concentration in the country of social work jobs in the “all other” category.3 Social work jobs in Montana are projected to increase by a total of 15.5% between 2016 and 2026, with the highest growth expected in the subfield of healthcare social work (20.3%).4

 |Mental Health and Substance Abuse Social Workers||430||$36,720|

 Data from the Bureau of Labor Statistics as of May 2017.2

 - The National Association of Social Workers (NASW), Montana Chapter: Provides CE opportunities, regional meetings, and networking events for members.

 Question: Can I begin practicing independently once I become registered as a Licensed Clinical Social Worker?

-Answer: Yes, once you meet the requirements for an LCSW, you may begin practicing clinical and nonclinical social work independently.
+Answer: Yes, once you are issued an LCSW license, you may begin practicing clinical social work independently.